Through our uniform and dress code we aim to:

 Enforcement of the Policy

-In the first instance, the Key Worker should deal with any minor breach of the uniform policy.
+In the first instance, the coaches should deal with any minor breach of the uniform policy.
 A message could be sent home.

 The Headteacher is the final arbiter in all matters of uniform and dress.